vectra-ai-research/derf/docs/attack-techniques/aws/cloudtrail-delete.md

 ## Detection Artifacts

-Identify when a CloudTrail trail is deleted, through CloudTrail's <code>DeleteTrail</code> event.
+Identify when a CloudTrail trail is deleted through the AWS event,  `DeleteTrail`.

-GuardDuty also provides a dedicated finding type, [Stealth:IAMUser/CloudTrailLoggingDisabled](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-iam.html#stealth-iam-cloudtrailloggingdisabled).
+Refer to Stratus Red Team documentation for additional detailed [detection artifacts](https://stratus-red-team.cloud/attack-techniques/AWS/aws.defense-evasion.cloudtrail-delete/) produced by this attack technique.